navin-moorthy/100-Days-of-Code-Round-1/log.md

 ## Day 64: March-13th-2019

-#### Today's Focus: Node Express
+#### Today's Focus: Code With Node: Cloudinary Image Upload
 #### Completed:
-- Learned about express, REST api and childProcess in Node
+- Learned in how to upload photos and store images using Cloudinary and

 #### Link to Work: [Node-Basics](https://github.com/NavinNavi19/Node-Basics)